-Which are the allowed points (giving non-zero Bragg reflections) of the reciprocal lattice in Figure F.3?
-Mark them with a closed circle-they are the so-called zone-centres of the Brillouin zone.
-Mark the disallowed points with open points-these are the zone-boundaries of the Brillouin zone.
+Which are the allowed points (giving non-zero Bragg reflections) of the reciprocal lattice in Figure E3?
+Mark them with a filled-in circle-they are the so-called zone-centres of the Brillouin zone.
+Leave the disallowed points as open points-these are the zone-boundaries of the Brillouin zone.
 (Note that the reciprocal lattice of a face-centred cubic crystal is a body-centred cubic lattice.)